 This self-help document will provide options to add closed captioning after a session is recorded or during a session.

 Webex: Locate Your Recordings and Post to Blackboard (PDF)

 This self-help document will walk you through how to find your Webex recordings and then post them as link in Blackboard.

 Webex: Using Whiteboard Features in Remote Teaching (PDF)

 In this self-help document, you will learn how to share the whiteboard within the Webex Meeting application.
 In addition, you will learn how to share and use the Microsoft Whiteboard application on your iPad allowing you to utilize a stylus for drawing purposes.

 If you experience problems during your meeting call the Webex 24/7 helpdesk:

-Phone: 1-866-229-3239 (U.S. and Canada Toll-Free) or 1-408-435-7088 (International Toll)
+Phone: 1-866-229-3239 (U.S. and Canada Toll-Free) or 1-408-435-7088 (International Toll).

-Please feel free to contact Cyndi Caravello (email@example.com or 410-704-3768) if you have any questions or desire training.
+Please contact OTS Training (email@example.com or 410-704-3768) if you have questions or would like training.